mpshos/REDO/README.md

 Once you have the data from BrokerMetrics exported and stored in the correct structure, simply run "redo --target &lt;path to root directory&gt;" If you do not set the --target option, the program will look in the working directory.

+For the combination reports such as median price, the column name comes from the file name.
+Name the exports appropriately to avoid manual editing.
+For example, in the structure above, the Median Price report will contain two columns, Condo and SFH.